bogdanfinn/tls-client/Readme.md

 The implemented default client is currently Chrome 103 with a configured request timeout of 30 seconds.

 ### Compile this client for use in Python

-TBD
+Please take a look at the cross compile build script in `cffi/build.sh` to build this tls-client as a shared library for other programming languages (.dll, .so, .dylib).

+The build script is written to cross compile from OSX to all other platforms (osx, linux, windows).
+If your build os is not OSX you might need to adjust the build script.

+You can also use the prebuilt packages in `cffi/dist`

+A python example on how to load and call the functionality will follow asap.

 ### Compile this client for use in NodeJS

-TBD
+Please take a look at the cross compile build script in `cffi/build.sh` to build this tls-client as a shared library for other programming languages (.dll, .so, .dylib).

+The build script is written to cross compile from OSX to all other platforms (osx, linux, windows).
+If your build os is not OSX you might need to adjust the build script.

+You can also use the prebuilt packages in `cffi/dist`

+A NodeJS example on how to load and call the functionality will follow asap.

 ### Further Information

 This library uses the following api: https://tls.peet.ws/api/all to verify the hashes and fingerprints for akamai and ja3.

-If you are not using go but want to use the functionality check out this repository https://github.com/bogdanfinn/tls-client-api
+If you are not using go and do not want to implement the shared library but want to use the functionality check out this repository https://github.com/bogdanfinn/tls-client-api

 ### Questions?